NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Each yellow MULTI socket selects only one channel of the internal hardware, except for Temperature allowing two channels of hardware to be selected.

-One MULTI socket can take two channels of Temperature measurements
+As an exception, a MULTI socket can link up to two channels of Temperature hardware

-Note the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor Respiration and FiO2) are linked to the shared-use MULTI socket internally, and not from the outside
+Note the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor-method Respiration and FiO2) are linked to the shared-use MULTI socket internally, and not from the outside

 An external measurement cable with a valid digital code embedded in its plug selects the intended internal hardware (only if available)